pavelbaramov/lorawan_conformance/README.md

 5. Select the test cases to be executed and follow instructions to install the Agent.
 The following environment variables must be defined:
     * AMQP_URL: URL of the AMQP broker with the connection parameters.
-    * PF_IP: IP of the Gateway with the Packet Forwarder (same LAN of the agent).
+    * PF_IP: IP of the interface connected to the Gateway with the Packet Forwarder (the IP configured in the Gateway).
     * PF_UDP_PORT: UDP port used by the Packer Forwarder.
 6. Start the Agent using the **flora_start_bridge** command.
 6. Press the **Start** button in the web GUI.